 1. The educational institution recognizes structured work-based educational programs with formal involvement of faculty in the development administration and direction of the program.
 These programs often carry titles such as: cooperative education, internships, practicums, etc.

-2. Literature of the educational institution should include a description of the mission and goals of the cooperative and/or experiential education program.
+2. Literature of the educational institution should include a description of the mission and goals of the cooperative education, internship, and/or experiential education program.

 3. The employer and the educational institution agree to a formalized plan of work experiences which are integrated with the academic program and related to the student's field of study and/or career goals.
 This formalized plan addresses the following: